 We will install the fastest type of technology available that can sustain a consistent connection to the tower site from your location

 This is the amount of data that you can send to and receive from the Internet on a monthly basis.
-Most webpages and emails only add up to a small amount of data, but if you plan on watching videos or doing a lot of downloading, then a higher limit should be more suitable for you.
-A song is about 5 MB, so with the 70 GB monthly allowance, the connection would be able to download up to 14,000 songs in a month.
-Videos can vary wildly in size, but 70 GB will allow you to watch about 150 hours of youtube at 480p resolution.
+Most webpages and emails only add up to a relatively small amount of data, but if you plan on watching videos or doing a lot of downloading, then a higher limit should be more suitable for you.
+A 2 hour Netflix movie can use around 6 GB, but there are settings in Netflix to significantly lower this amount.

 MCSNet uses a network of towers to provide wireless high speed Internet service to rural areas.

 Service availability is limited by the distance and terrain between your location and the tower site.
 By filling out the sign-up form, our system will provide you with an estimate of the availability of service.

 If service may be available at your location, you will receive a call back from a sales and scheduling representative to answer any questions you may have, and to arrange an appointment to attempt an installation if you wish.

 If service is not available at your location, then the demand is tracked and we use this data to decide where we will construct our next tower site when expanding our service area.